topi314/gobin/README.md

       "listen_addr": ":9100"
     }
   },
+  // settings for webhooks, omit to disable
+  "webhook": {
+    // webhook reqauest timeout
+    "timeout": "10s",
+    // max number of tries to send a webhook "max_tries": 3,
+    // how long to wait before retrying a webhook "backoff": "1s",
+    // how much the backoff should be increased after each retry "backoff_factor": 2,
+    // max backoff time
+    "max_backoff": "5m"
+  },
   // load custom chroma xml or base16 yaml themes from this directory, omit to disable "custom_styles": "custom_styles",
   "default_style": "snazzy"